liberu-ui/.github/profile/README.md

 ## Liberu User Interfaces
 Open source projects licensed under MIT.
 See https://github.com/laravel-liberu for our server side projects.
 ## Support services (new)
-While developing https://github.com/liberu-ui/genealogy, we received many inquiries from devs and teams asking us about paid support.
+While developing https://github.com/liberu-ui/genealogy, we received many inquiries from developers and teams asking us about paid support.
 Some of these requests lead to fruitful collaborations, so we finally decided to launch such a paid support option.
 If you need premium support when building your own applications with genealogy, we can help.
 Our support packages start at £200 per month, and include up to 8 hours of direct contact and support each month at no extra charge.
 ### With premium support you will get: